-WMS (Web Map Service) is a standard protocol for serving georeferenced map images over the Internet that are generated by map servers using data from a GIS database.
-These are usually statistical maps that are mostly provided by government organizations (but also by many others).
-For more info, read this Wiki page.
+WMS (Web Map Service) is a standard protocol for serving georeferenced map images over the Internet that are generated by map servers using data from GIS databases.
+These maps or map data layers are mostly provided by government organizations or education institutions.

 After a WMS map is activated two new control buttons appear in the upper left corner: